Arteza Professional Colored Pencils

 This is a cool idea and the first time we have seen a colored pencil brand do it.
 Finally, there is a subtle aesthetic addition of two lines that go across the base of the pencil.
 We prefer the base to be dipped in a solid white or gray color but this is a minor complaint.
 All of the letterings are in silver leaf.

 Cost – 4.5/5

 For what you get in terms of performance, usability, and packaging, the asking price is fantastic.
 While not as affordable as a budget set of Crayolas, the Arteza Professional Colored Pencils have a noticeable bump up in quality but without nearly as huge of an increase in the sticker price.

 Overall Ranking – 4.5/5

-There are a couple of small issues such as lack of certain color choices and the color intensity may vary some from one specific pencil to another, but these are easy to overlook when you consider the relatively low asking price.
-While we aren’t going to say that these pencils will outperform the heavy-hitters of the industry (that can cost multiple times more), they are close enough to warrant a serious look for anybody on a tighter budget but still wanting quality.
+There are a couple of small issues such as a lack of certain color choices and the color intensity may vary from one specific pencil to another, but these are easy to overlook when you consider the relatively low asking price.
+While we aren’t going to say that these pencils will outperform the heavy hitters of the industry (that can cost multiple times more), they are close enough to warrant a serious look for anybody on a tighter budget but still wanting quality.